Decision on Foxboro's highway garage improvements on tap at October special town meeting

 A second article slated for the Oct.
 16 fall session would enable the Council on Aging & Human Services to utilize funds sequestered in the agency’s revolving account to pay for part-time staffing in an effort to expand operating hours at the town senior center.

-Deposits in the revolving account, generated by s variety of senior programs, are generally not allowed for such operational uses unless specifically authorized by a vote at town meeting.
+Deposits in the revolving account, generated by a variety of senior programs, are generally not allowed for such operational uses unless specifically authorized by a vote at town meeting.

 “The biggest complaint about the senior center is our limited hours,” said human services Director Marc Craig.
 “We’d love to use some money coming in from programs to pay for staff to have the building open” on some weekday evenings, or even Saturdays.